 In connection with Mr. Isett's resignation, the Company entered into a separation agreement and general release with Mr. Isett effective December 1, 2022 (the "Agreement").
 Pursuant to the Agreement, Mr. Isett resigned as CEO of the Company effective December 1, 2022, and remained an employee of the Company until December 31, 2022, on which date his employment with the Company terminated.
-Following Mr. Isett's termination of employment with the Company, pursuant to the Agreement, Mr. Isett will receive the severance benefits set forth in his employment agreement, as previously disclosed by the Company, including (i) an amount equal to his base salary in equal bi-monthly installments for twenty-four (24) months; (ii) an amount equal to a pro rata share of his target bonus for the Fiscal 2023; (iii) an amount equal to the target bonus in equal bi-monthly installments for the twenty-four (24) month severance period and (iv) provided that he elects continuation coverage for health insurance under the Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA"), the Company will pay the full cost of this benefit for up to eighteen (18) months, or if he has not obtained alternative employer-provided health coverage by the end of the eighteen (18) month COBRA subsidy.
+Following Mr. Isett's termination of employment with the Company, pursuant to the Agreement, Mr. Isett receives the severance benefits set forth in his employment agreement, as previously disclosed by the Company, including (i) an amount equal to his base salary in equal bi-monthly installments for twenty-four (24) months; (ii) an amount equal to a pro rata share of his target bonus for the Fiscal 2023; (iii) an amount equal to the target bonus in equal bi-monthly installments for the twenty-four (24) month severance period and (iv) provided that he elects continuation coverage for health insurance under the Consolidated Omnibus Budget Reconciliation Act of 1985 ("COBRA"), the Company will pay the full cost of this benefit for up to eighteen (18) months, or if he has not obtained alternative employer-provided health coverage by the end of the eighteen (18) month COBRA subsidy period, the Company will provide him with a lump-sum cash payment equal to six (6) times the monthly amount paid by the Company for the COBRA subsidy.
 The Agreement includes a general release of claims by Mr. Isett.
 The Company accrued approximately \$2.13 million to general and administrative expenses in the second quarter of Fiscal 2023.
-As of September 30, 2023, approximately \$1.2 million is recorded in accrued expenses and \$263,000 in accrued expenses - noncurrent.
+As of December 31, 2023, approximately \$1.1 million is recorded in accrued expenses on the condensed consolidated balance sheets.